rbutleriii/Clinotator/README.md

 </dl>
 <dl>
 	<dt>Clinotator Reclassification Recommendation (CTRR)</dt>
-	<dd>This field ranks reclassification priority based on the difference between the CVCS and the CTWS.
+	<dd>This field ranks reclassification priority based on the difference between the CVCS and the CTPS.
 This field only includes the seven values of ClinVar clinical significance associated with Mendelian diseases (B, B/LB, LB, US/CI, LP, LP/P, P).
 For the purposes of reclassification, "Conflicting interpretations of pathogenicity" is scored the same as Uncertain significance.</dd>
 </dl>

 *	0 - Reclassification unlikely, consistent identity or insufficient information for a recommendation